Bookmark This Page

 Does it hurt?

-There can be some mild discomfort but I use topical anaesthetics to ensure
+There can be some mild discomfort but I use a wide variety of contemporary

-obtained from before they are used on your skin (a pharmacist).
+obtained from before they are used on your skin (it should only be

 Will I need time off work?